May 18, 2022

 Here are the top takeaways from the event:

-The panel discussed the continuous challenge of keeping guidelines organized and highlighted the divide between in-house general counsel and law firm attorneys, as a senior leader of a top global law firm pointed out, “There seems to be a logical divide between what’s important to in-house lawyers versus the law firm lawyers.”
+The panel discussed the continuous challenge of keeping guidelines organized and highlighted the divide between in-house general counsel and attorneys at law firms, as a senior leader of a top global law firm pointed out, “There seems to be a logical divide between what’s important to in-house lawyers versus the law firm lawyers.”
 A law firm client panelist emphasized that the main purpose of outside counsel guidelines is to simplify matters for them, “The impetus for us is to standardize our terms with outside counsel guidelines across a variety of areas as well as to streamline the operations of opening new matters.
 It just it simplifies things for us.”

 There was agreement that managing solely to outside counsel guidelines does not give firms and their clients enough flexibility and that finding a middle ground keeps processes running smoothly.
 One client noted: “We keep an ongoing relationship with law firms we want to do business with, and we want outside counsel guidelines to govern that relationship.
 Then we have engagement letters that are really just in place to govern that that piece of work.
 I think that way, you’re just negotiating the guidelines once you’re renewing with them or updating them every couple of years.
 I don’t want to be in a business where I’m negotiating engagement letters for every single project.”